Buildings at Risk Register for Scotland

-The register is continuously updated: newly identified 'at risk' buildings being added; while other are removed either due to restoration or demolition.
-The Buildings at Risk Register website maintains a list of 'success stories', showcasing examples of buildings which have been restored or brought back into use.
+The register was continuously updated: newly identified 'at risk' buildings being added; while other are removed either due to restoration or demolition.
+The Buildings at Risk Register website maintained a list of 'success stories', showcasing examples of buildings which have been restored or brought back into use.
 In 2013, 8% of Scotland's category A listed buildings, i.e. those of national importance, were on the Buildings at Risk Register, down from 8.7% in 2009.
-For each building on the register descriptive information is provided, and an assessment given of the condition of the building (from 'good' to 'ruinous') and the 'category of risk' (from 'minimal' to 'critical').
-The register summarises the 'development history' of each building, detailing the progress of any restoration or other proposals.
+For each building on the register descriptive information was provided, and an assessment given of the condition of the building (from 'good' to 'ruinous') and the 'category of risk' (from 'minimal' to 'critical').
+The register summarised the 'development history' of each building, detailing the progress of any restoration or other proposals.

 In September 2024, HES announced its decision to "pause" the Register while considering long-term options for its future.
 This follows a review by Harlow Consultancy, which concluded that there is little evidence that the Register has a significant impact in bringing buildings back into use.
-The website will remain accessible and searchable but it is not currently being updated.
+The website is inaccessible as of September 2026 and it is not currently being updated.